This list is representative of the nature and number of electives offered each year.

 Professor Eesha Sharma

 Every organization exists to address customer needs and wants.
 Managerial success—both strategic and tactical—depends critically on having insight into how consumers think, feel, and behave.
 The Consumer Insights course helps students to investigate and understand why consumers behave the way they do, and use those behavioral insights to develop approaches that are rooted in psychological principles.
-The course aims to broaden student knowledge of the role of consumer psychology and behavior by integrating practice and research.
+The course aims to broaden student knowledge of the role of consumer psychology and behavior by integrating research and practice.
 Accordingly, readings are based on current news events, as well as both seminal and cutting-edge research findings across various behavioral sciences (e.g., behavioral economics, decision research, social and cognitive psychology, consumer research).
-Topics covered include: consumer preference formation, persuasion tactics, non-conscious influences on behavior, social influences, the role of emotions, wealth effects, and applications to business practice.
-The culminating experience in this course will be a group field project where students interact with a company to solve a current, consumer-driven issue.
-The course is structured around the WISE Framework for Consumer Behavior and incorporates a blend of class formats: lectures, cases, guest speakers, and a consumer-driven field project with a partner organization.
+Topics covered include: consumer preference formation, persuasion tactics, non-conscious influences on behavior, social influences, wealth effects, and applications to business practice.
+The course incorporates a blend of class formats—lectures, cases, guest speakers—and the culminating experience is a group project where students work to solve a current consumer-driven issue for a company.

 GLOBAL MARKETING (GMKTG)